Sirishagowda2025/task1-netflix-data-cleaning/README.md

-# task1-netflix-data-cleaning
+# task1-Netflix-data-cleaning
 Data cleaning and preprocessing of Netflix dataset as part of internship task.

 # 📊 Netflix Data Cleaning & Preprocessing — Internship Task 1

 Welcome!
 This repository contains my work for **Task 1** of the internship program, where I cleaned, explored, and structured a raw Netflix dataset using Python, AI tools, and self-guided research.

-## 🧠 Objective
+## 🎯 Objective

-To clean and preprocess a raw dataset of Netflix titles to prepare it for future data analysis and machine learning applications.
-This task helped me strengthen my skills in data wrangling, AI-assisted development, and independent problem-solving.
+- Handled missing and duplicate values
+- Converted date columns to correct formats
+- Cleaned `duration`, `country`, and `listed_in` columns
+- Created a cleaned `.csv` dataset from the original
+- Used AI tools to debug and enhance my understanding

 --